 Mexican food is one of my favorite “foreign” foods.
 I grew up in a agricultural town with a strong Mexican culture (Yakima, Washington).
 Tacos, fajitas, enchiladas, burritos, tamales, chimichangas – these are standard foods there.
 Yummy!

-There are several Mexican/Spanish based recipes that I will be sharing and I prefer to use my own blend of spices.
+There are several Mexican/Spanish based recipes that I use and I prefer to use my own blend of spices.
 This way I can control the spiciness because we prefer it mild in this house.
 Also, I can control how much salt is used and there aren’t any preservatives.

 Because I’m cheap (true story), I use the the $1 generic spices that Kroger offers.
 These can be found at Wal-Mart, K-Mart, the dollar store, etc.